top of page

 (Excerpts from articles published in the Bristol Post, Asian Voice, British South Indians, and other newspapers)

 Mayor Emeritus, Councillor Tom Aditya is an elected civic representative, a member of the UK Police Scrutiny Panel, a social justice advocate, and a management consultant in the United Kingdom.
-He is the first person of Indian origin to be elected Mayor in South West England, the first person of South-Indian origin outside the London metro region elected Councillor in the UK and the first South Indian elected on the Conservative party ticket in the UK, and the first person of Asian and Indian heritage to be elected to a civic office in South Gloucestershire county.
+He is the first person of Indian origin to be elected Mayor in South West England, the first person of South-Indian origin outside the London metro region elected Councillor in the UK and the first South Indian elected in the UK on the Conservative party ticket, and the first person of Asian and Indian heritage to be elected to a civic office in South Gloucestershire county.
 Since 2007, he has been part of the South Glos Council's Equalities Panel.
 He has also been serving as the Chairman of the ‘Bristol Multi-Faith Forum’, which is the Bristol City Council’s initiative for social harmony and community well-being.
 Besides that, Cllr Tom is the Chair of the South Glos Council's Community Engagement Forums Chairs Network, as well as a Member of the Bristol University Court, and the Police Strategic Advisory Panel, which covers Greater Bristol and West of England counties.
 In his civic roles, Tom Aditya served as Mayor, Deputy Mayor, Council Spokesperson, Chairman of the Finance Committee, Planning and Environment Committee, Staffing Committee, Leisure, Youth & Amenities Committee, International Twinnings Committee, etc. Tom also acts as a speaker, policymaker, and entrepreneur.

 Tom Prabin Mathew Aditya was born in a traditional Christian family in Kerala (India).
 Growing up in Kerala, Tom was inspired by the social contributions of his forefathers.
 Tom's father, Mr Thomas Mathew was very much involved in the social and community activities of that neighbourhood.
 His illustrious maternal grandfather Mr Mani K Vettom, who passed away in 1954, was an Indian freedom fighter, civic leader and leader of the national movement in the erstwhile State of Travancore.
 Tom was acclaimed as a good reader and speaker from a young age.
 He was active in students' union activities, debating forums and quiz competitions.
 He studied Law and Economics at University and did a Master's degree in Management.
 He later undertook academic programmes on project management in the USA and financial services management in the UK.
 He also pursued a PhD programme on public administration in England.
 Tom recalls that he faced many challenges in life, but he feels that such ordeals provided him with the experience to comprehend the world from a realistic perspective.
 He cites his parents, siblings and friends as providing the support that laid the foundations of his development.